chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 3. `vi configs/automate.toml`

-The content for the `automate.toml` file is given below:
+Refer to the content for the `automate.toml` file below:

 ```sh
 [global.v1.external.opensearch.backup]